 B. Proficiency rate percent = [(# of children with IEPs scoring at or above proficient against grade level academic achievement standards) divided by the (total # of children with IEPs who received a valid score and for whom a proficiency level was assigned for the regular assessment)].
 Calculate separately for reading and math.
 Calculate separately for grades 4, 8, and high school.
-The proficiency rate includes both children with IEPs enrolled for a full academic year and those not enrolled for a full academic year.
+The proficiency rate includes both children with IEPs enrolled for a full academic year.